 With embodiment prompts to bring you into relationship with your senses and your physical self.

 Because you’ve been so hungry to connect with your body in a positive open-hearted way.

-Because your body has a lot to teach you, through the felt senses of the body, through touch, sight, taste and smell.
-Hearing too, and movement.
+Because your body has a lot to teach you through the felt senses of touch, sight, taste, smell and sound.
+Movement too.
 Because tuning into the body helps us tune into our creativity with more ease and inspiration.

 This is what personal mythmaking is all about.

 So that, by the end of our time together, you’ve got a rewritten story about yourself, a deeper connection with your creative spirit and your physical body, and a renewed sense of inspiration and delight.